sky0926a/framework/README.md

 That's it!
 You have now successfully integrated the `CinnoxVisitorCoreSDK` framework into your iOS application.
 You can customize and extend its functionality as needed.

 ### Step 3: Setup APNS Certificate
 We are setting up your product's APNS (Apple Push Notification Service) integration to provide efficient push notification services.
-In order to proceed, we need you to provide `Team ID`, `Key ID` and `.p8` Certificates file from your Apple Developer account.
+In order to proceed, we need you to provide app `Bundle Identifier`, `Team ID`, `Key ID` and `.p8` Certificates file from your Apple Developer account.

 Please follow the instructions below to provide the required details: